 Professional and Human Services Building, Room 121

-BS in Recreation Administration - Community Recreation & Youth Services Option, B.S.
+B.S. in Recreation Administration - Community Recreation, Youth Development, and Senior

-BS in Recreation Administration - Sports & Entertainment Facility Management Option, B.S.
+B.S. in Recreation Administration - Sports and Entertainment Facility Management

 The department offers a Bachelor of Science degree in Recreation Administration for individuals who are committed to the recreation and leisure services profession.
 The major in Recreation Administration prepares students with the knowledge, understanding, ability, and skill necessary to successfully function in professional positions related to the major.

 Accredited by the Council on Accreditation of Parks, Recreation, Tourism, and Related Professions, the department offers a B.S. and a Minor in Recreation Administration.